 How to Keep a MacBook On When It’s Closed

-- Then choose System Preferences.
+- Then select System Preferences.

-- Finally, close your MacBook lid to see if it’s still on.
+- Finally, close your MacBook lid.